opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard/how_to_build_dashboard_part1.rst

 .. rst-class:: block-step

-    22 _ Save your page and click the Open page button: our dashboard now has a title!
+    22 + Save your page and click the :tutorial-keycap:`Open page` button: our dashboard now has a title!

 .. rst-class:: img-hide

     .. image:: images/steps_d1/step22.png

-Congratulations!
+|

+.. rst-class:: block-prerequisite-congratulation

+ **CONGRATULATIONS!**

  You have finished this tutorial and you now know how to create a simple dashboard with 3 dataset visualizations!

  If you want to go further with your dashboard, you can follow the second part of this tutorial: :doc:`"How to build a dashboard (part 2)" <how_to_build_dashboard_part2>`.
 It will teach you how to link your widgets together, how to add more advanced widgets but also how to organize and style your dashboard better.